Nonemptiness of single affine Deligne-Lusztig varieties: Basics on single affine Deligne-Lusztig varieties

 Denoting by $\Omega\subset \extw$ the stabilizer of the base alcove, we have an isomorphism $X^*(Z(\hat{G})^{\Gamma_0})\simeq \Omega$ which gives a section of $\Tilde{\kappa}_G$.
 This presents $\extw$ as $W_a\rtimes X^*(Z(\hat{G})^{\Gamma_0})$.
 Now, the Bruhat order on $W_a$ extends onto $\extw$ by making two elements be comparable when their projections to $X^*(Z(\hat{G})^{\Gamma_0})$ agree.

 Note that $W_a$ is the affine Weyl group generated by orthogonal reflections with respect to the hyperplanes in $X_*(T_\text{sc})_{\Gamma_0}\otimes\mathbb{R}$.
 Hence, by \cite[Ch.VI, \S2.5.
 Proposition 8]{Bourbaki}, there exists a reduced root system $\Sigma$ whose affine Weyl group is canonically isomorphic to $W_a$.
 We denote by $Q^\vee$ the coroot lattice of $\Sigma$ and $P^\vee$ its coweight lattice.
-Lastly, let $\mathbb{S}$ be the set of simple reflections of the finite Weyl group of $\Sigma$ (that is, $W_0$) and $\widetilde{\mathbb{S}}$ the set of affine simple reflections.
+Lastly, let $\mathbb{S}$ be the set of simple reflections of the finite Weyl group of $\Sigma$ (that is, $W_0$) through the section $W_0 \to \extw$ defined above and $\widetilde{\mathbb{S}}$ the set of affine simple reflections containing $\mathbb{S}$.

 The map $\sigma$ on $\brG$ induces an action on $\bbS$ which we will denote by $\sigma$ again.
 We call $J\subset \bbS$ a $\sigma$-stable subset if $\sigma(J)=J$.
 For any $\sigma$-stable subset $J$, we denote $X_*(T)_{\Gamma_0}\rtimes W_J$ by $\extw_J$ where $W_J$ is the subgroup of $W_0$ generated by the simple reflections of $J$.